sicknick2030/Basic-Portfolio/README.md

 # Basic-Portfolio

-basic-portfolio
-This is the first assignment completed for the Houston Coding Bootcamp Delivered by UT Austin.
+This is the first assignment completed for the University of California Berkeley Coding Bootcamp Delivered.

 This is part two of the first assignment where we were required to build a professional portfolio site using HTML/CSS.